Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Introduction

+A consequence of the transition to address events is the ability to interpret language model output probabilities as estimates of world event probabilities \citep{li2022emergent}.
+We argue that this usage relies on two unjustified assumptions: it ignores the unique behavior of predictions, and it assumes equivalence between what is said and what is true. \textbf{Our position is that, without dedicated training of a separate probability estimator, the theoretically sound way to obtain world probabilities from a language model is to have the model explicitly report them in its output}---a method we describe as \defn{second-order prediction}.
+Our position stands in contrast to common approaches that rely on the softmax-based generation probability of the output.

-A user may also wish for a model to output a prediction about the unobserved outcome, where accuracy is the objective.
-In this case, the output distribution will be inherently different, as accuracy is maximized when the entire mass is on the mode (i.e., $p(H)=1$).
-Indeed, attempting to calibrate the model with the data-generating distribution will lower the accuracy of prediction.
-We refer to this case as \defn{response prediction}.
-This output distribution is expected when the model's objective considers the mode only and not the rest of the distribution.
-This is also expected if the data distribution itself reports predictions, even if the model is trained for standard language modeling.
-This can happen when the input is an instruction and the completion is a prediction (which should maximize accuracy).
+We demonstrate our claim with an example: consider a simple scenario with a biased coin with $p(H)>0.5$ (see \cref{fig: figure}).
+Simple completion of a sentence---as in traditional language modeling--- indicating the outcome, may reflect biases in the training data.\footnote{\citet{gupta2025coinflipsmakellms} show that models are generally biased towards \heads, even when prompted that the coin is fair.} However, in many contexts, a user seeks the true $p(H)$: the probabilities of the underlying world events.
+For traditional language modeling to coincide with the event distribution, the training data must consist solely of faithful reports of events according to their world distribution, which is not a common scenario (e.g., due to reporting bias).
+Alternatively, a user may wish for an accurate prediction about an unobserved outcome.
+The output distribution will thus be inherently different, as accuracy is maximized when the entire mass is on the mode (i.e., $p(H)=1$).
+Indeed, calibrating the model with the data-generating distribution will lower the accuracy of prediction.
+This output distribution is expected when the model's objective considers the entire distribution.
+Importantly, this distribution is also expected if the data itself consists of predictions, even if the model is trained for standard language modeling.
+An example is when the input is an instruction to make a prediction (which should maximize accuracy).
+This example shows how subtle differences in the setting lead to inherently different target output distributions.